graphql/graphql-spec/spec/Section 6 -- Execution.md

 "Response Stream" where each event in the event stream is the result of executing the operation for each new event on an underlying "Source Stream".

-Executing a subscription creates a persistent function on the service that maps an underlying Source Stream to a returned Response Stream.
+Executing a subscription operation creates a persistent function on the service that maps an underlying Source Stream to a returned Response Stream.

 Subscribe(subscription, schema, variableValues, initialValue):